TUW-GEO/gldas/README.rst

 ====================

 In order to download GLDAS NOAH products you have to register an account with NASA's Earthdata portal.
-Instructions for can be found `here
+Instructions can be found `here
 <http://disc.sci.gsfc.nasa.gov/registration/registration-for-data-access>`_.

 After that you can use the command line program ``gldas_download``.